 Filed Under (UnLearning Difficulties With NLP) on 19-03-2010

-Tagged Under : English, English and phonics, NLP and English studies, NLP and learning English, NLP and teaching English, NLP for English students, NLP for students of foreign languages, NLP for students with learning difficulties, phonics, phonics international disaster, speling, spelling, teaching English via phonics, teaching phonics, writing
+Tagged Under : English, English and phonics, NLP English students, NLP English studies, NLP learning English, NLP students foreign languages, NLP students learning difficulties, NLP teaching English, phonics, phonics international disaster, speling, spelling, teaching English phonics, teaching phonics, writing

 I take it you already know of tough and bough and cough and dough…